How to Write a Great Startup Executive Summary

 • If your target market is too small, then it’s going to be a waste of an investor’s time to invest in & work with you.
 It will also likely be a waste of your time trying to get accredited investment.

-6) Expected Startup Costs & Revenues
+6) Traction, Expected Startup Costs, & Revenues

-Many new entrepreneurs take the financial side of their startup for granted, especially if there’s no money flowing in yet in the beginning.
-Making money can be a motivator to make more money, as can the absence of making money.
-If you’re not writing an executive summary for investors, then you should still, most certainly spend the time on this section.
+Even if you’re not writing an executive summary for investors, then you should still, most certainly spend the time on this section.

-2) What is your burn rate monthly/annually?
+3) What is your burn rate monthly/annually?
 (Monthly subscriptions, website hosting, office space, personnel costs, etc all added up)

 4) What are the costs involved in customer acquisition?
 (CAC)